Page Performance¶

 view.time_spent |

-number(ns) | Time spent on the page. |
+number(ns) | Time spent on the page |

 view.loading_time |

-number(ns) | The page has reached the ready state and there are no network requests or DOM changes. > See Page Loading Time. |
+number(ns) | Page has been ready with no network requests or DOM changes. > See Page Loading Time. |

 view.largest_contentful_paint |

 number(ns) | Largest Contentful Paint, measuring loading performance.
-To provide a good user experience, LCP should occur within 2.5 seconds of the page first starting to load. |
+For a good user experience, LCP should occur within 2.5 seconds after the page starts loading. |

 view.first_input_delay |

 number(ns) | First Input Delay, measuring interactivity.
-To provide a good user experience, the page's FID should be 100 milliseconds or less. |
+For a good user experience, the page's FID should be 100 milliseconds or less. |

 view.cumulative_layout_shift |

 number(ns) | Cumulative Layout Shift, measuring visual stability.
-To provide a good user experience, the page's CLS should be kept at 0.1 or less. |
+For a good user experience, the page's CLS should remain at 0.1 or less. |

 view.first_contentful_paint |

-number(ns) | First Contentful Paint (FCP) measures the time from when the page starts loading until any part of the page content is rendered on screen.
+number(ns) | First Contentful Paint (FCP) measures the time from when the page starts loading to when any part of the page's content is rendered on the screen.
 "Content" refers to text, images (including background images), <svg> elements, or non-white <canvas> elements.> Refer to w3c |

 view.first_byte |

-number(ns) | Time from requesting the page to receiving the first byte of the response. |
+number(ns) | Time from requesting the page to receiving the first byte of the response |

 view.time_to_interactive |

-number(ns) | Time from when the page starts loading until it finishes rendering major sub-resources and can respond quickly and reliably to user input. |
+number(ns) | Time from when the page starts loading until its main sub-resources are rendered and it can quickly and reliably respond to user input |

 view.dom_interactive |